candiddev/etcha/hugo/content/docs/references/config.md

 title: Config
 ---

-Etcha can be configured using JSON/Jsonnet configuration files, environment variables, and [command line arguments](../cli#-x-keyvalue).
+Etcha can be configured using JSON/Jsonnet configuration files, environment variables, and [command line arguments]({{< ref "/docs/references/cli#-x-keyvalue" >}}).
 Configurations from one source will override previous sources, i.e. environment variables override configuration files, command line arguments override environment variables.

 The configuration is divided into these sections:

 - <a href="#build">Build</a>
 - <a href="#cli">App</a>
 - <a href="#exec">Exec</a>
+- <a href="#lint">Lint</a>
 - <a href="#run">Run</a>
 - <a href="#sources">Sources</a>
 - <a href="#test">Test</a>